avahi-org/avahiplatform/README.md

 - AWS Bedrock integration: We've done the heavy lifting to seamlessly connect you with the power of AWS Bedrock.
 It's like having a direct line to AI goodness!
 - Enterprise-ready: Whether you're a solo developer or part of a large team, AvahiPlatform scales with your needs.
 From proof-of-concept to production, we've got you covered.
 - Python-friendly: If you can Python, you can AvahiPlatform.
 It's that simple!
+- Global Gradio URL: Quickly generate and share a URL to allow others to experience your functionality directly from your running environment.

 ## 🧱 What can you build with avahiplatform?